GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/sql.md

 SQL](https://cloud.google.com/sql) using Spring JDBC and other libraries that depend on it like Spring Data JPA or Spring Data R2DBC.

-The Cloud SQL support is provided by Spring Cloud GCP in the form of two Spring Boot starters, one for MySQL and another one for PostgreSQL.
+The Cloud SQL support is provided by Spring Framework on Google Cloud in the form of two Spring Boot starters, one for MySQL and another one for PostgreSQL.
 The role of the starters is to read configuration from properties and assume default settings so that user experience connecting to MySQL and